Back to SiteAuditLab

 6. Calculates scores, assigns grades, and stores the report

-Scans do not execute JavaScript, load external resources, or perform any form of intrusive testing.
-They are read-only and safe to run on production sites.
+Scans do not execute JavaScript (in the standard scan mode), load external resources, or perform any intrusive testing.
+They are read-only and safe to run against production sites.

 Scan Categories